SSH Access

 ### Step 3: Configure the SSH server on each target host

 On each of these hosts, configure the SSH server as in [Configure the SSH server on the host](#configure-the-ssh-server-on-the-host).
-Use the `pangolin auth-daemon principals` command in `AuthorizedPrincipalsCommand` (see that section for the exact line).
+Use the `pangolin auth-daemon principals` command in `AuthorizedPrincipalsCommand`.

 ### Step 4: Ensure network connectivity